silk care

 - Do not iron the rolled edges of a tie, thus destroying it's nice dimension.
 Instead, hold the iron an inch above the tie, steam it and flatten with your hand.

-- Rolling your tie can also quickly remove wrinkles.
+- Gently rolling your tie can also quickly remove wrinkles.

-- The best way to remove wrinkles is to hang the tie in your bathroom while you shower.
+- Another way to remove wrinkles is to hang straight the tie somewhere in your bathroom while you shower.